yanaga/learn-katacoda/servicemesh/4-simple-routerules/1modify-recommendation.md

+NOTE: Do not attempt to edit the files or run any command before the Terminal cursor becomes available.

 We can experiment with Istio routing rules by making a change to RecommendationsController.java.

 Open `/recommendation/java/vertx/src/main/java/com/redhat/developer/demos/recommendation/RecommendationVerticle.java`{{open}} in the editor.
 Now make the following modification.